On this page:

 - trouble in thinking, concentrating, or making decisions

-Antidepressants work to normalize naturally occurring brain chemicals called neurotransmitters—primarily serotonin, norepinephrine, and dopamine.
-Scientists have found that these particular chemicals are involved in regulating a person's mood.
+Antidepressants are medications that are thought to work by changing brain chemicals called neurotransmitters—primarily serotonin, norepinephrine, and dopamine—which are involved in regulating mood.

 - Remeron (mirtazapine)

 Medications approved for treatment of depression affect different neurotransmitters in a variety of ways.
 For example, SSRIs increase the signaling of serotonin in the brain.
 And MAOIs block monoamine oxidase, an enzyme that breaks down neurotransmitters.

 “Some evidence shows that the most effective way to treat many patients with depression is through both talk therapy and prescribed antidepressant medication,” adds Mitchell Mathis, M.D., director of the Division of Psychiatry Products at the FDA.
 Talk to your doctor about the best treatment for you.

 In general, you must take regular doses of a prescribed antidepressant for several weeks before you’re likely to have the medication’s full effect.

 You shouldn’t stop taking medication without talking with your doctor—even if you feel better.
 Stopping can result in withdrawal symptoms like anxiety and irritability.
 Or depression could return.

 Note: A significant percentage of people may not respond to a prescribed antidepressant.
 In these cases, switching to a different medication or adding another medication can sometimes help treat symptoms.
 Some people may not respond to medication at all, Mathis notes.
 If you have concerns about antidepressants you are taking, talk with your doctor.

 Common side effects of antidepressants can include: